Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals

-We can see from Table \ref{tab:constraint_errs} that TianQin does not achieve a precision of 2\% in constraining $H_0$ under all EMRI population models.
+We can see from Table \ref{tab:constraint_errs} that TianQin does not achieve a precision of 2\% in constraining $H_0$ under the EMRI population models considered in this paper.
 As for TianQin I+II, it achieves a precision better than $2\%$ only under the population models with optimistic EMRI rates, such as the M7 and M12 models.
 However, the multi-detector network formed by LISA and TianQin, i.e., TianQin+LISA, can much better constrain $H_0$.
 For example, under most of the population models, except for the M8 and M11 models, the TianQin+LISA network can constrains $H_0$ to a precision of near or better than $2\%$.
-Therefore, the results of our work support a joint observation of GWs by TianQin and LISA.
+Therefore, our results support a joint observation of GWs by TianQin and LISA.